postmanlabs/labs-docs/_posts/04_postman_for_publishers/01_run_button/2017-05-04-creating_run_button.md

 3. Pick whether you would like a Dynamic button or a Static button.

-  *   The Dynamic button uses HTML and CSS, and works well if you want to add the button to your own website and you can edit the source code.
+  *   The Dynamic button uses HTML and CSS, and works well if you want to add the button to your own website and you have permissions to edit the source code of the site.
   *   The Static button uses Markdown, and works well if you need to add the button to a markdown document, such as a README.md file in your Github or Bitbucket repository.

       [![run in postman button code](https://cloud.githubusercontent.com/assets/681190/18238097/ce9f391a-7356-11e6-8600-6896b8957b7e.png)](https://cloud.githubusercontent.com/assets/681190/18238097/ce9f391a-7356-11e6-8600-6896b8957b7e.png)